 So what are people doing during these hours?
 First and foremost they’re working.
 It’s sometimes hard to concentrate on your job and listen to the radio at the same time.
 But as you would observe, the workplace isn’t entirely a media-free zone.

 One of the biggest changes for those of us who work in an office is the availability of the Internet.
-Although many workplaces have restrictions on Internet use, the evidence we have in Australia (at least) is that there are two or three peak times every day where people go on-line during regular working hours.
+Although many workplaces have restrictions on Internet use, the evidence we have in Australia (at least) is that there are two or three peak times every day when people go online during regular working hours.

 What could you do to encourage them to put on their headphones and listen to your radio station as you dissect and discuss the major breaking news they’ve just watched on the big screen?

 On top of that, we’re seeing program models that were once “unique to radio” turning up on Breakfast television (in particular).
 I’ve been watching the presenter of SABC’2s Breakfast Show spend the last few days doing interviews and engaging with her audience in the form of email, SMS and Tweets.
 She’s doing talk-back!
-There was a time when TV stations would be loathe to put someone on a phone line to air.
-There was always this feeling feeling they had to have a camera.
-And yet now, they’re happy to show a photograph of someone as they speak to them on a cell-phone.
-And with Skype, now, they have the capacity to show the live images also.
+There was a time when TV stations would be loathed to put someone on a phone line to air.
+There was always this feeling they had to have a camera.
+And yet now, they’re happy to show a photograph of someone as they speak to them on a cell phone.
+And with Skype, now, they have the capacity to show live images also.